A vibrant community of students at Penn who share a passion for broad intellectual exploration

 BFS fosters a community within one of the world's great universities through its distinctive curriculum, shared housing in Hill College House, and a bustling calendar of BFS events.
 BFS is an umbrella program covering scholars programs for students in all four undergraduate schools: the College of Arts & Sciences, the School of Engineering and Applied Sciences, the School of Nursing, and The Wharton School.

 BFS is a campus-wide program, building bridges among all four Undergraduate schools.
 We encourage exploration beyond the concentration, and even outside the home college.
-Special BFS programs bring in world-renowned speakers, and provide opportunities for international internships.
+Special BFS programs bring in world-renowned speakers, and provide support for under- or unfunded internships.

 BFS Administrative Staff